mirkokiefer/csv2json/README.md

 #csv2json

-Utility to convert csv files to json.
+Node.js utility script to convert csv files to json.

 You can pass in array columns which will be split at commas.